 In our previous home, I was able to convert our old laundry room into a canning kitchen and move our laundry room into the master bathroom.
 It worked well!

-This project didn’t take a ton of effort nor did it take hardly any money.
+This project didn’t take a lot of effort nor did it hardly take any money.
 Yet, it made our home a little bit nicer, a little more functional, and made it feel a little more like home.

 If you have a space you hate, get outside of the box.
 Look at it as an opportunity to make your home your own.